-These results suggest that the final static configuration after the collapse may be not a Schwarzschild black hole but a naked singularity and motivate us to classify all the spherically symmetric and static solutions to find the candidates of the final configuration.
-It was shown~\cite{JNWhigher} that the general spherically symmetric and static solution for a massless scalar field is the Janis-Newman-Winicour solution~\cite{jnw1968} which contains one additional parameter to the mass parameter in the Schwarzschild solution.
+These results suggest that the final static configuration after the collapse may be not a Schwarzschild black hole but a naked singularity.
+Then, a complete classification of all the spherically symmetric and static solutions must be quite helpful for future investigations to find the candidates of the final configuration.
+Actually, it was shown~\cite{JNWhigher} that the general spherically symmetric and static solution for a massless scalar field is the so-called Janis-Newman-Winicour (JNW) solution\footnote{Actually, this solution was first obtained by Fisher~\cite{Fisher1948} and rediscovered many times by different authors~\cite{jnw1968,bl1957,Buchdahl1959,wyman1981}.} \cite{jnw1968} which contains one additional parameter to the mass parameter in the Schwarzschild solution.

-This classification problem can be naturally extended in the presence of the Maxwell field in addition.
-The unique static black hole in this system is the Reissner-Nordstr\"om black hole~\cite{Israel1968} and the exterior of this charged black hole is stable against linear perturbations~\cite{RNBHstability} similar to the Schwarzschild black hole~\cite{SchBHstability}.
+The previous analysis can be naturally extended in the presence of the Maxwell field in addition.
+The unique static black hole in this system is the Reissner-Nordstr\"om black hole \cite{Israel1968} and the exterior of this charged black hole is stable against linear perturbations \cite{RNBHstability} similar to the Schwarzschild black hole \cite{SchBHstability}.
 However, it suffers from different kinds of instability.
-One is the so-called mass inflation instability of the inner horizon~\cite{PissonIsrael1990} which transform a part of the inner horizon into a curvature singularity in gravitational collapse of a massless scalar field with the Maxwell field~\cite{Dafermos2003}.
-It was also found that extreme Reissner-Nordstr\"om black hole suffers from a different type of instability at the extremal horizon where the second derivative of a massless scalar field generically grows with time~\cite{aretakis2011} (see also~\cite{mrt2013}).
+One is the mass-inflation instability of the inner horizon \cite{PissonIsrael1990} which transform a part of the inner horizon into a curvature singularity in gravitational collapse of a massless scalar field with the Maxwell field \cite{Dafermos2003}.
+It was also found that extreme Reissner-Nordstr\"om black hole suffers from a different type of instability at the extremal horizon where the second derivative of a massless scalar field generically grows with time \cite{aretakis2011,mrt2013}.